Veles (god): Etymology

-Enemy of Perun and storm myth
+Basic myth theory

-The Russian philologists Vyacheslav Ivanov and Vladimir Toporov reconstructed the mythical battle of Perun and Veles through comparative study of various Indo-European mythologies and a large number of Slavic folk stories and songs.
-A unifying characteristic of all Indo-European mythologies is a story about a battle between a god of thunder and a huge serpent or a dragon.
-In the Slavic version of the myth, Perun is a god of thunder while Veles acts as a dragon who opposes him, consistent with the Vala etymology; he is also similar to the Etruscan underworld monster Vetha and to the dragon Illuyankas, enemy of the storm god of Hittite mythology.
+The Russian philologists Vyacheslav Ivanov and Vladimir Toporov proposed the basic myth theory, a reconstruction based on their comparative study of Indo-European mythologies, primarily from Slavic and Baltic, especially Belarusian and Lithuanian, folkloric material.
+It was later rejected even by its own author Toporov.
+In terms of Slavic mythology, it conjectures the conflict between the two gods, Perun and Veles.

-The reason for the enmity between the two gods is Veles's theft of Perun's son, wife, or, usually, cattle.
-It is also an act of challenge: Veles, in the form of a huge serpent, slithers from the caves of the underworld and coils up the Slavic world tree towards Perun's heavenly domain.
-Perun retaliates and attacks Veles with his lightning bolts.
+Their enmity is, according to them, Veles's theft of Perun's son, wife, or, usually, cattle.
+They present Veles, in the form of a serpent, who slithers from the caves of the underworld and coils up the Slavic world tree towards Perun's heavenly domain.
+Perun attacks Veles with his lightning bolts.
 Veles flees, hiding or transforming himself into trees, animals or people.
-In the end, he is killed by Perun and in this ritual death, whatever Veles stole is released from his battered body in the form of rain falling from the skies.
-This "storm myth", or "divine battle", as it is generally called by scholars today, explained to ancient Slavs the changing of seasons through the year.
-The dry periods were interpreted as the chaotic results of Veles' thievery.
-Storms and lightning were seen as divine battles.
+In the end, he is killed by Perun and in this ritual death, whatever Veles stole is released in the form of rain falling from the skies.
+In this basic myth theory, is then explained the supposed ancient view of the cyclical changing of seasons through the year.
+The dry periods are interpreted as the chaotic results of Veles' thievery, with storms and lightning seen as divine battles.
 The ensuing rain was the triumph of Perun over Veles and the re-establishment of world order.
-On a deeper level, as has been said above, Perun's place is up, high and dry and Veles' down, low and wet.
-By climbing up into the sphere of Perun, Veles disrupts the equilibrium of the world and needs to be put in his place.
-Perun achieves this in a fierce battle, smiting his adversary with lightning and driving him back down into his proper place, the watery realm lying beneath the roots of the cosmic tree (axis mundi).
+Perun's place is up, high and dry and Veles' down, low and wet.
+Perun protects the equilibrium of the world, by smiting his supposed adversary with lightning and driving him back down into his place, the watery realm lying beneath the roots of the cosmic tree (axis mundi).
 Order thus restored, the two gods cease hostilities until the next time that Veles tries to crawl up into Perun's realm.
+The myth was reconstructed as cyclical, repeating itself each year.
+The death of Veles, according to them, was never permanent; he would reform himself as a serpent who would shed its old skin and would be reborn in a new body.